rohanAdhikari1/react-nepali-datepicker/README.md

 ## Introduction

-React Nepali Date Picker is a widget for react , this is a typical calendar picker , it is very light with and can be intigrated with ayour own styling component
+React Nepali Date Picker is a widget for react , this is a typical calendar picker , it is very light weight and can be intigrated with your own styling component

 ## Installation